ajitkbaral/Encoding-Decoding/README.md

 # File-Encode-Decode
-Encoding and decoding txt file.
+Java Desktop Application for encoding and decoding txt file.
 For example, check decode.txt and encoding.txt